fmmochtar/0x0/README.rst

 Changes from the original 0x0
 -----------------------------
 - Replaced short_url with hashids as the shortened link generator.
-Note that the result of the shortened link would be different.
+Note that the result of the shortened link would be different since it is using a different module.
+- File and shortened link access protection with Timed OTP.
+Useful for those who self-hosted for themselves only and would like to protect their own uploaded resources.

 Configuration
 -------------